N-I-TI-N/Covid-Data-EDA-Dashboard-/README.md

 Here's a brief overview of the projects included in this portfolio:

-1. **Sales Analysis Dashboard (Data Analyst)**
+1. **COVID-19 EDA+Dashboard (Data Analyst)**
-   A comprehensive analysis of sales data with interactive visualizations using tools like Python and Tableau.
+   A comprehensive analysis of COVID-19 data using SQL Server with interactive visualizations using Tableau.

-2. **Customer Churn Prediction (Data Scientist)** Predicting customer churn using machine learning algorithms, feature engineering, and model evaluation.

-3. **ETL Pipeline for Financial Data (Data Engineer)** Design and implementation of an ETL pipeline to extract, transform, and load financial data into a database.

-4. **Text Sentiment Analysis (Data Scientist)** Analyzing sentiment from social media data using Natural Language Processing (NLP) techniques.

-5. **Recommendation System (Data Scientist)**
-   Building a movie recommendation system based on collaborative filtering and matrix factorization.

 Each project directory contains detailed documentation, code, and any necessary datasets to reproduce the results.
 - Each `project-x` directory contains the specific project's assets, code, and documentation.